jewettaij/jacobi_pd/README.md

 *Caveats:* The code in this repository has not been optimized, does not run in parallel, and it only works on dense square real symmetric matrices.
+However it is simple, fast, and reliable.
-However you can freely use this code anywhere you like.
+You can freely use this code anywhere you like.

 ##  Example usage